 Getting your children to brush their teeth can be a struggle.
 When there are games to play and books to read, why would they want to practice good dental care?
 Besides good oral hygiene, there aren’t many incentives for children to practice good dental habits.
-That’s why it’s important to make the whole process fun and exciting, from start to finish, so they look forward to morning and bedtime brushings!
+That’s why it’s important to make the whole process of dental care for kids fun and exciting, from start to finish, so they look forward to morning and bedtime brushings!

-Here are some tips from our orthodontist office on how you can make dental care fun for kids.
+Here are some tips from our orthodontist office on how you can make dental care for kids fun.